MSHS-OAO/OracleDriveInstallationandBoilerPlateScripts/README.md

 ## Java Installation

-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.
+You can install Java on a machine running with Ubuntu following the steps outlined in the official ubuntu [webpage](https://ubuntu.com/tutorials/install-jre#2-installing-openjdk-jre)

 ## Downloading the necessary zip files from Oracle site